Aliases for HOXA9 Gene

 GeneCards Summary for HOXA9 Gene

 HOXA9 (Homeobox A9) is a Protein Coding gene.
-Diseases associated with HOXA9 include acute leukemia and myelodysplastic syndrome.
+Diseases associated with HOXA9 include myeloid leukemia and leukemia, chronic myeloid, somatic.
 Among its related pathways are Transcriptional misregulation in cancer and TGF-beta Receptor Signaling Pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and enzyme binding.
+GO annotations related to this gene include sequence-specific DNA binding and enzyme binding.
 An important paralog of this gene is HOXD10.

 UniProtKB/Swiss-Prot for HOXA9 Gene